Set Up Code Intelligence

 // Semantic search — finds by meaning, not just text

-const results = await momental_code_search({
+const results = await code_search({

 query: "user authentication and token refresh",